lgrqvst/luhr/README.md

 - [x] Clean up exhaust
 - [x] Handle exhaust outside of handleShip()
 - [ ] Animate more parts of the ship
+- [ ] Add some flame when the engines are firing

 ### Controls